Qt Quick Direct3D 12 Adaptation

 d3d12 or by calling QQuickWindow::setSceneGraphBackend().

-QSG_INFO or the logging category
+QSG_INFO or the

-qt.scenegraph.general is enabled.
+qt.scenegraph.general logging category is enabled.

-When encountering issues, always set the
+If you encounter issues, always set the

-Note: The debug layer shouldn't be enabled in production use since it can significantly impact performance (CPU load) due to increased API overhead.
+Note: The debug layer shouldn't be enabled in production use, since it can significantly impact performance (CPU load) due to increased API overhead.

-By default the D3D12 adaptation uses a single-threaded render loop similar to OpenGL's
+By default, the D3D12 adaptation uses a single-threaded render loop similar to OpenGL's

 QSG_RENDER_LOOP environment variable to